spetlr-org/spetlr/docs/delta/README.md

-# DeltaHandle
+# DeltaHandle and DbHandle

 The `TableConfigurator` contains logic to distinguish between production and debug tables.
-To make full use of this functionality when reading and writing delta tables, a convenience class has been provided.
-Use the class like this
+To make full use of this functionality when reading and writing delta tables, two convenience classes, `DeltaHandle` and `DbHandle`, have been provided.
+Use the classes like this

 ```python
 from atc.config_master import TableConfigurator